uq-eresearch/thales/doc/thales-install-guide.md

 databases.
 This error is usually encountered when trying to run Rake targets (e.g.: db:create, db:drop, db:setup, db:reset or spec) and the PostgreSQL user does not have the CREATEDB role.

+**403 Forbidden**

+When accessing a static file, this could be caused by the reverse proxy or HTTP server not having sufficient permissions to read the file.
+Normally, the worker process is running as a different user (e.g. nginx) from the owner of the files (e.g. thales).

+Check the permissions on the file - and all ancestor directories - allow the server's user to access it.
+Typically, the home directory for a user is only readable by that user.

 Contact
 -------